AUDIO RECORDING of this article:

 According to Gopnik, the infant’s immature neurology leaves them with an extra aware consciousness that lacks inhibitory control over their sensory perceptions (meaning they can’t shut out irrelevant input).
-The day in the life of a baby is compared to an adult wandering the streets of new city, Paris, while under the influence of three triple espressos.
+The day in the life of a baby is compared to an adult wandering the streets of a foreign city, like Paris, while under the influence of three triple espressos.
 Talk about sensory overload!
-Babies are taking in more than they can possibly process and lack concrete experience and therefore cannot possibly reason well and act upon reason consistently.
+Babies are taking in more than they can possibly process and lack the concrete experiences to make sense of the data.
+Therefore, they cannot reason at a high moral level and act upon reason consistently.

 Play is Essential to the Development of Morality

 Gopnik is adamant that play is essential to the development of morality.
 It is through play that children practice and come to understand life.
-In past generations, children were perceived to be disconnected from reality when they engaged in imaginative play, but Gopnik believes this theory is false.
+In past generations, children were perceived as being disconnected from reality when they engaged in imaginative play, but Gopnik believes this idea is false.
 She asserts that children are aware that imaginative play is separate from reality and children utilize this imaginative world to practice and understand the real world.

 Picture a child playing with dolls and one doll takes the other’s apple.
 The child, in her safe and imaginary world, can now work through with the real moral options at hand: shall the doll hit, find a new piece of fruit or shun the offending doll in response?